-The diagram here on the left shows the same satisfaction responses but ranks them in order, from highest to lowest.
-It shows that respondents were most satisfied with repairs done in the last 12 months, and least satisfied with your landlord's approach to handling complaints.
+In order from highest to lowest, respondents were most satisfied with repairs done in the last 12 months, and least satisfied with your landlord's approach to handling complaints.
 (Nationwide, as well as in Cambridge, the lowest satisfaction tends to be with the handling of complaints and of anti-social behaviour cases.)